Dental & Vision Care

 Your child will start teething sometime between six and eight months of age, first with the two front bottom teeth, then the four upper teeth, and finally with the back molars more gradually.
 By the time they are two and a half, they will likely have all 20 baby teeth.
 Some dentists recommend scheduling the first examination around one year of age, after the initial stages of teething, but many will want to see your child around two and half or three years of age, after all of the baby teeth have arrived.

-Although the first appointment with the dentist can be a little frightening for some children, there are several things you can do to make it a positive experience:
+Although the first appointment with the dentist can be a little frightening for some children, there are three things you can do to make it a positive experience:

 The first appointment will likely be a short one where the dentist will: